sayeemabdullah/BracuConnect/README.md

  <b> ⚫ Previously used password (Recent one) cannot be used for security reasons. </b> <br>
  <b> ⚫ 40 seats are assigned for each section so each time any course is advised to a student then seat will decrease by 1. </b> <br>
   <b>⚫ Seat will increase by 1 when advising is updated (drop a course). </b> <br>
-  <b>⚫ One cannot be enrolled in a section if 40 students are enrolled before. </b> <br>
+  <b>⚫ A student cannot be enrolled in a section if 40 students are enrolled before. </b> <br>

-### N.B.
+#### N.B.
 All the .java and .fxml files are inside "BracuConnect/src/javafxbracuconnect/ui/AdminSignup/".
 Don't get confused by the name.